exasol/virtual-schemas/jdbc-adapter/README.md

 Parameter                   | Value
 --------------------------- | -----------
 **CATALOG_NAME**            | The name of the remote jdbc catalog.
 This is usually case-sensitive, depending on the dialect.
 It depends on the dialect whether you have to specify this or not.
 Usually you have to specify it if the data source JDBC driver supports the concepts of catalogs.
 **SCHEMA_NAME**             | The name of the remote jdbc schema.
 This is usually case-sensitive, depending on the dialect.
 It depends on the dialect whether you have to specify this or not.
 Usually you have to specify it if the data source JDBC driver supports the concepts of schemas.
 **USERNAME**                | Username for authentication.
 Can only be set if CONNECTION_NAME is not set.
 **PASSWORD**                | Password for authentication.
 Can only be set if CONNECTION_NAME is not set.
 **TABLE_FILTER**            | A comma-separated list of tablenames (case sensitive).
-Only these tables will be available, other tables are ignored.
+Only these tables will be available as virtual tables, other tables are ignored.
 Use this if you don't want to have all remote tables in your virtual schema.

 **Advanced Optional Properties:**